damr-/macro-creator/README.md

 ## 1.1

 - Added new command: "Apply Regex".
 Applies the given Regex to the currently selected text.
-The (first) result will be stored in the clipboard or automatically pasted if the user wants to.
+The (first) result will be stored in the clipboard or automatically pasted.
 - Added a "paste" option to the "Write Text" command.
 This method doesn't simulate keystrokes, but pastes each individual character.
 Using that approach, many more characters can be used.
 - Changed the save file format for texts from raw to hexadecimal to allow more characters.
 - Added the functionality to open '.mccr' files directly via right-click->"Open with..."->"Macro Creator"